Rygor20/Card-project/README.md

 # Card-project
-Implementation of system allowing to play card games in your terminal.
-The goal is to create multiple types of games for general testing but also for testing bot game-winning algorithms and possibly AI
+The goal of this project is comparison of the effectiveness of different machine learning methods in creating a bot for card games.

 # Blackjack
 1. It uses standard 52 card deck